mixpanel/docs/pages/docs/data-pipelines/integrations/azure-blob-storage.md

 # Azure Blob Storage

-Mixpanel’s Azure Blob Export is one type of [Schematized Export Pipeline](/docs/data-pipelines/schematized-export-pipeline) that exports Mixpanel events and people data and imports them into an Azure Blob storage instance.
+Mixpanel's Azure Blob Export is one type of [Schematized Export Pipeline](/docs/data-pipelines/schematized-export-pipeline) that exports Mixpanel events and people data and imports them into an Azure Blob storage instance.

 Azure Export enables the use of SQL to query your event data, either for expressing new types of queries or for joining against other data already present in your data environment.